 Spring is arguably one of the best seasons for visiting Spain or indeed if you live here getting out and about and discovering everything on offer.

-There are more sunshine hours in Spring meaning more outdoor time to spend activities such as hiking, walking, cycling or even going to the beach.
+There are more sunshine hours in Spring meaning more outdoor time to spend on activities such as hiking, walking, cycling, or even going to the beach.
 Spring is also the month when many of the festivals in Spain take place including Las Fallas, Valencia (March), Semana Santa Holy Week (April), the Feria de Abril, Sevilla (April), Barcelona’s Diada de Sant Jordi (April) and the Feria de Jerez (May).

 Short-sleeve or long-sleeve thin tops are fine in Spring along with jeans and dresses.
 Open shoes such as sandals are also ideal, although lookout for short bursts of April showers.
 Sunglasses are also a must almost year-round.